Lota

 Lota has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact the region: The Wellington Collection, Wynnum, Manly and Lota Foreshores Master Plan.
-Other notable projects include the Redlands Coast Smart and Connected City Strategy and the Renewable Energy Training Facility.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: The Wellington Collection, Wynnum, Manly and Lota Foreshores Master Plan, Redlands Coast Smart and Connected City Strategy, Renewable Energy Training Facility.
+These projects are detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.